 Tony Cragg is an artist who thinks through materials.
-As he explains, “Materials play a very important role in our daily lives.
-Without materials, we wouldn’t be here.
+As he himself explains: “Materials play a very important part in our everyday lives.
+Without materials we wouldn’t be here.
 Materials are never wrong.
-If there is something wrong, it’s in my mind “1.
+If there’s something wrong, it’s in my mind.”1

-Before starting his artistic career, Cragg worked as a technician in a rubber laboratory between 1966 and 1968.
-In 1977, he moved to the German city of Wuppertal, where he has lived ever since.
-There, he began to work on a series of pieces made from plastic objects he collected from the banks of the Rhine, which he then used to compose recognisable forms such as human figures and the island of Great Britain.
-These were followed by more sculptural works composed of different layers and tiers of industrial objects which he compressed into a kind of pastiche.
-These works were undoubtedly influenced by his passion for geology.
-As he says, “I was thinking about geology.
+Indeed, before beginning his artistic career, Cragg worked between 1966 and 1968 as a technician in a rubber laboratory.
+In 1977 he moved to the German city of Wuppertal, where he has lived ever since.
+There he began to produce a series of works from plastic materials which he collected on the banks of the Rhine and then used to form recognisable shapes, such as human figures or the island of Great Britain itself.
+These works were followed by others of a more sculptural nature, made up of various layers and strata of objects of industrial origin which he compressed into a kind of hodgepodge, undoubtedly influenced by his passion for geology.
+As he himself says: “I was thinking of geology.
 The distribution of materials.
-Particles such as molecules, the cells of a body, the stars in the sky.
+Particles as molecules, cells in a body, stars in the sky.
 At a certain point, the particles reach such a density that they become layers.
-Stratification has a sense of time and is about growth “.
+Stratification gives an impression of time and has something to do with growth.”

-This contrast between the industrial and nature, which is so evident in Wuppertal, can be seen as a metaphor for Cragg’s own work.
-He adapts forms that can be found in nature (the artist’s passion for geology has even led him to collect fossils) but, at the same time, he shapes these forms through industrial materials as varied as bronze, stainless steel, fibreglass, wood and glass.
+This contrast between industrialisation and nature that is so strongly present in Wuppertal can be seen as a metaphor for Cragg’s own work, as it adapts forms that can be found in nature (his passion for geology has even led him to collect fossils), while at the same time Cragg embodies those forms through such varied industrial materials as bronze, stainless steel, glass fibre, wood and glass.

-Cragg’s work begins with the drawing.
-Two dimensions can do everything, there are no limits in drawing, but it is when he tries to take these figures to three dimensions that the limitations appear, and this is where the materials play a substantial role.
-The artist explains this creative process as follows: “I have to have, more or less, an idea about where I want to go, but it is fantastic when you arrive at a destination that you were not able to anticipate.
-This is true of some of my best pieces.
-And then you say, wow, this is a completely new experience for me.
-That’s the most exciting part of my work “.
+Cragg’s work begins with drawing.
+In two dimensions everything is possible, there are no limits in drawing, but it is when he tries to carry those figures into three dimensions that the limitations emerge, and here materials play a substantial role.
+The artist himself explains this creative process as follows: “I have to have an idea, more or less, of where I want to go, but it’s fantastic when you reach a destination that you weren’t able to anticipate.
+That happens with some of the best pieces.
+And then you say: ‘Wow, this is a completely new experience for me.’
+That’s the most exciting part of my job.”